All Episodes

 Make no mistake about this, folks.

-I'm telling you here and now on June 16th, 2006, these stories, and this is not the first, it won't be the last, questioning uh Nancy Pelosi's leadership capabilities are simply laying the groundwork for making certain she will not be named Speaker if the Democrats do take over the House of Representatives.
+I'm telling you here and now on June 16th, 2006, these stories, and this is not the first, it won't be the last, questioning Nancy Pelosi's leadership capabilities are simply laying the groundwork for making certain she will not be named Speaker if the Democrats do take over the House of Representatives.

-Mike, do you by any chance still have that sound bite?
+Mike, do you by any chance still have that soundbite?

 Or could you get it?